fedoroov/atomic-store/README.md

 All examples are located in the examples folder.
 Feel free to check out these examples to see how the atomic store is implemented and used in different scenarios.

+## Demo

+Here's a quick demo of what the application looks like: https://fedoroov.github.io/atomic-store/

 ## HTML Layout

 The HTML layout for this project was generated using AI tools, showcasing the integration of modern technologies in the development process.